 First thing to do was to repair and test this QUAD 303 then clean it up ready for the new volume control or input attenuator

-As shown the amplifier tested to spec and the boards were un-soldered and removed to clean them and replace capacitors and tidy up the wiring loom damage from several previous repairs ~ After replacing the reworked boards it was found that the bias and offset pots also needed changing because their set adjustment was not stable and there were some dead spots around the ideal settings
+As shown the amplifier tested to specification and the boards were un-soldered and removed to clean them and replace capacitors and tidy up the wiring loom damage from several previous repairs ~ After replacing the reworked boards it was found that the bias and offset pots also needed changing because their set adjustment was not stable and there were some dead spots around the ideal settings

 The DIN input is close to the mains wiring and even without a volume control can pickup mains hum ~ but when driven from the low source impedance of a good preamp this is not audible